vilflow/MauticPostmarkBundle/DEPLOYMENT.md

 ### 1. Create a Campaign

 1. Go to **Campaigns** → **New Campaign**
-2. Add a **Condition** node: (Future: "Has Matching Opportunities" or "Has Matching Notes")
+2. Add a **Condition** node (optional): Use standard Mautic conditions to filter contacts
-   - Configure filter criteria for Opportunities or Notes
-   - Ensure "Store results" is enabled (default)
+   - Example: "Opportunity Field Value" to check for specific salesStage
+   - Example: "Note Field Value" to check for specific flags
+   - Example: "Event Field Value" to check for event criteria
 3. Add an **Action** node: "Send Email via Postmark"
+   - **Mode**: Select from:
+     - "Per Contact" (default - one email per contact)
+     - "Per Event" (one email per matching event)
+     - "Per Opportunity" (one email per matching opportunity)
-   - **Mode**: Select "Per Opportunity" or "Per Note"
+     - "Per Note" (one email per matching note)
    - Configure email settings (from, to, template, etc.)

+**Note:** For entity modes (event/opportunity/note), the action will query and send to ALL matching entities for each contact.
+Use campaign conditions to pre-filter contacts, then the action handles entity-level sends.

 ### 2. Token Resolution